Two-Dimensional Altermagnetic Iron Oxyhalides: Real Chern Topology and Valley-Spin-Lattice Coupling

-In discussing Fig.~\ref{fig3}, we have noted that monolayer altermagnetic Fe$_2X_2$O ($X =$Cl, Br, I) possess spin-polarized valleys in their low-energy band structures.
-Especially, all three members share the same feature of conduction band valleys, with a pair of valleys at $X$ and $Y$ points of Brillouin zone.
+In discussing Fig.~\ref{fig2}, we have noted that monolayer altermagnetic Fe$_2X_2$O ($X =$Cl, Br, I) possess spin-polarized valleys in their low-energy band structures.
 This is a desired feature for a valleytronic platform~\cite{schaibley2016valleytronics,vitale2018valleytronics}.

-A key component in valleytronics is the ability to control carriers' valley polarization.
-This can be easily achieved here.
-Because of the spin splitting arising from altermagnetism, the two conduction band valleys are spin polarized and have opposite spin polarizations.
-By applying a magnetic field or coupling to a magnetic substrate~\cite{cai2013magnetic,zhang2016large}, the two valleys will naturally split in energy and a valley polarization can be created for the electron carriers.
+A key component in valleytronics is to control carriers' valley polarization.
+This can be easily achieved by applying a magnetic field or coupling to a magnetic substrate~\cite{cai2013magnetic,zhang2016large}.
+In this case, the two valleys naturally split in energy, creating valley polarization for the electron carriers.
 Another way is through optical pumping of carriers.
-In Fig.~S5 of the Supporting Information, we plot the map of local (direct) gap size between valence and conduction bands for the three materials.
-For Fe$_2$I$_2$O, since it is a direct gap semiconductor, it is clear that the minimal local gap value occurs at the two valleys $X$ and $Y$.
-For Fe$_2$Cl$_2$O and Fe$_2$Br$_2$O, although they are indirect gap semiconductors, the minimal local gaps are also located near the $X$ and $Y$ points (see Fig.~S5).
-This indicates that with increasing frequency, optical transitions between valence and conduction bands will first occur around $X$ and $Y$.

 We find that for monolayer Fe$_2$Cl$_2$O and Fe$_2$Br$_2$O, there is an interesting effect of valley linear dichroism.
-This means that by controlling the polarization direction of the incident linearly polarized light, one can selectively excite carriers that are polarized in one of the two valleys.
+This means that by controlling the polarization of incident linearly-polarized light, one can selectively excite carriers that are polarized in one of the valleys.
 Take Fe$_2$Br$_2$O as an example.
 We calculate the $k$-resolved linear dichroism parameter $\eta$, defined by